Who qualifies for a lease extension?

 To qualify for an extended lease, a leaseholder must have owned their lease for at least 2 years and that lease must have been originally for a period of 21 years or more.

 Need your lease extend?
 Looking for Specialist Solicitors?
 Call us on FREEPHONE 0800 1404544 for FREE Initial Phone Advice.

-I haven’t owned my lease for 2 years; can I still qualify for an extension?
+I haven’t owned my lease for 2 years; can I extend my lease?

 I’ve never actually lived in my flat – can I apply?

 Yes.
 There is no requirement that you have lived in your flat to qualify for your lease extension.
 So, for example, property investors are is entitled to extend their leases as are owner occupiers.

 Can I buy a part of the freehold interest instead of extending my lease?

 Other than enfranchisement, there is no legal method of buying a section of a freehold.
 Sometimes a landlord will offer to sell a section of the freehold interest along with a leasehold extension, but this is somewhat rare.
 In these cases it is likely that the landlord will expect to take an additional fee for this.

 Click here for more information on buying your freehold as an alternative to extending your lease.